TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 **Abilities** are the cool mechanics that show off what makes your character awesome.
 Maybe their extensive martial arts training allows them to use their fists as though they were equipment with the [weapon](equipment.md#weapon) tag, their [power](../extras/powers.md) over gravity allows them to temporarily lift massive objects, or they are just inhumanly good at remembering details!

-This section is written assuming that players and GMs will work together to create cool abilities, but you can also o decide to create and curate a list of abilities that characters are able to choose from and that's a fine way to play too!
+This section is written assuming that players and GMs will work together to create cool abilities, but you can also decide to create and curate a list of abilities that characters are able to choose from and that's a fine way to play too!
 That's the way most TTRPGs work, after all.

 <br/>